Hocking County Civil War Memorial

 In more recent times, Hocking County has become a popular tourist destination, known for its natural beauty and outdoor recreational opportunities.
 The establishment of Hocking Hills State Park in the 20th century has attracted visitors from all over the country, who come to explore the area's stunning caves, waterfalls, and hiking trails.
 Today, Hocking County continues to thrive as a vibrant community, preserving its historical past while embracing a promising future.

-This timeline provides a condensed summary of the historical journey of Hocking County, Ohio.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Hocking County, Ohio.

 • 1803: Hocking County is established as part of the Ohio Territory.